JOJ0/discodos/MANUAL.md

 `disco mix my_mix -d 3`

 Bulk-edit selected fields of all tracks in a mix.
-You can cancel editing without data loss by using ctrl - c.
+You can cancel editing without data loss by pressing ctrl-c.
 Data is saved after each track.

 `disco mix my_mix -b trans_rating,bpm,key`